Civil emergency message

 A civil emergency message (SAME code: CEM) is a warning issued through the Emergency Alert System (EAS) in the United States to warn the public of a significant in-progress or imminent threat or danger to public safety.
 It is typically issued by a local or state authority and is relayed by the National Weather Service.
-The warning is a higher priority than a local area emergency (LAE), but it's less specific than a civil danger warning (CDW).
+The warning has a higher priority than a local area emergency (LAE), but it's less specific than a civil danger warning (CDW); however, both a LAE and a CDW often are in effect for specific areas.
 For example, the warning could be used to describe an alert issued by the National Terrorism Advisory System.